23Ruchil/Blog/_posts/2020-06-27- What-am-I-reading-these-days? .markdown

    ridicule Travis Kalanick, he has revolutionized the entire transportation industry through Uber.
 Iska bhi fan ban gaya hun.
 Do watch some of his talks on Youtube!

 10. [Don't Make Me Think][jekyll-think]: This one made me think a lot.
-A brief read on how things are designed on web and mobile in general and best practices that one should follow
+A brief read on how things are designed on web and mobile in general and best practices that one should follow.

 11. [Gamification][jekyll-gamification]: I was fascinated by how gamification can be used to influence consumer psychology.
 Ended up completing a course on Coursera on the same!